Last Modified: February 26, 2014

 Another often ask question: Is it safe to use a higher voltage fuse?
 The answer is maybe!
 For any given ampere rating, fuses designed for high voltage (nominal 250 volts maximum) service typically have lower resistance than those designed for low voltage (nominally 32 volts maximum).
 Thus, their low voltage I2T is elongated, which means they take longer to open under a given overload.
 While these facts alone don't preclude their use in low voltage applications, the bottom line is, you should select fuses specifically designed for the voltage range in use.

 At the start of this article, is a strongly worded warning about using existing vehicle wiring to power an amateur transceiver.
 Here is why that warning exists!
 If we apply the same 22 amp load described above, the voltage drop through the same 9 foot length of #16 (average-sized wiring to an accessory socket) would be 1.65 volts.
 This means the wiring is being subjected to 36 watts.
 At 100 amps, the voltage drop is 7.5 volts, and the wiring is subjected to 750 watts of dissipation until the fuse opens in about 1 second.
-It should noted that vehicle wiring is bundled, and the dissipation is additive between them.
+It should noted that vehicle wiring is bundled, and the heat dissipation is additive between them.
 Thus, one second may appear to be a safe time limit, it is not a guarantee, especially if the average current has already warmed the wire up.

 While reading the last section, if you were thinking out loud to yourself with the admonition, I use circuit breakers, so I don't have this problem, you're kidding yourself!
 Fact is, circuit breakers exhibit a much longer I2T than any fuse except some specially designed slow-blow fuses.
 What's more, most circuit breakers will fail closed on dead shorts if the current exceeds 2,000 amps or so.
 A standard SLI (Starting, Lights, Ignition) car battery in good condition can easily supply 3,000 amps to a dead short, and an AGM as much as 4,000 amps!
 This includes so-called marine and aircraft circuit breakers, and any other device which uses movable contacts including relays!